ThugPigeon653/sql-mulitilanguage/README.txt

 ABOUT:
 --------------------------------------------------------------------
-For this project, I have created a simple EER diagram, which I will base everything on.
+For this project, I have created a simple EER diagram, which I will base everything on - each project is the same, just written for a different SQL DSL.
 The purpose is not to design a complex or useful database, but to explore the direct differences between SQL DSL's.
-The main focus is to use procedural-language features, introduce stored procedures, functions, and events, and any other language- specific features that might be available.
+The main focus is to use every procedural-language feature.
+This includes stored procedures, functions, sequences, events, and any other language-specific features that might be available.
 The database schema is comprised of three entities, in Union.
 Each folder targets one DSL, and includes a batch script, which proves the functionality of every script.
 Running this is like running a set